Skip to content

 --auth-token "$FERRET_BRIDGE_TOKEN"

-The remote-URL contract, auth-token format, and reconnection semantics live in cloud-bridge.md.
+Inside the REPL, /bridge reports status.
+Reconnect semantics, remote-URL contract, and token format live in cloud-bridge.md.
 The bridge is optional — local ACP / HTTP servers cover the standard cases.

-Ferret ingests ~/.codex/config.toml as a filesystem fact: when the file exists, ferret will pick up the model, provider, sandbox, approval, and mcp sections that map onto Chimera primitives.
+Ferret ingests ~/.codex/config.toml as a filesystem fact: when the file exists, ferret picks up model, provider, sandbox, approval, and mcp sections that map onto Chimera primitives.
 CLI flags always win over the config file, which always wins over env vars.
 See parity-matrix.md for the full key map.

 VariableDefaultMeaning